cjromaa/Face_Secure/README.md

 - **Information Retrieval**: Connects to a MySQL database to fetch personal details associated with the recognized individual.
 - **Dynamic Web Page Generation**: Employs the GPT API to generate a neatly formatted HTML page containing the individual's information, including their photo.
 - **Machine Learning Model**: A custom TensorFlow model trained on a dataset of facial images to improve recognition accuracy.
-## PLEASE NOTE THIS IS STILL A WIP PROJECT
-## MORE CHANGES ARE BOUND TO COME TO MAKE THIS A MUCH MORE EFFICIENT AND EFFECTIVE TOOL

 ## How It Works
 1. **Face Detection**: The system first captures images from a camera feed.
 Using OpenCV's `haarcascade_frontalface_alt2.xml`, it detects faces in these images.